Three Days in the Coffee Country Hills

 1

-Santodomingo town centre
+Santodomingo town center

 Morning